edwards-lab/libGWAS/README.rst

 To install using python's package manager, pip, simply use the following command:

-$ `pip install MVtest`
+$ `pip install libGWAS`

-If you have proper permission to install packages, this will attempt to download and install all dependencies along with MVtest itself.
+If you have proper permission to install packages, this will attempt to download and install all dependencies along with libGWAS itself.

 Manual Installation
 +++++++++++++++++++